 Our group focused on the topic Animal as a resource.
 We brought this issue up as we all agreed it is both environmentally and ethically questionable issue.
 We have been using animal products ourselves.
 Humankind has grown into the idea that the animal is a property to human and we are above the all other species.
 The knowledge, the current time, the news and the climate change has drawn us here to challenge the idea.
 The relationship between human and animals has also been an ongoing topic for decades and now we understand that we cannot be the only species on the planet who live here and respect that.
 This was the driver to our research project.
 We wanted to create project that has some influence.

-Our group consists from three design students from different backgrounds.
+Our group consists of three design students from different backgrounds.
 Maria Ahti is a MA student from Fashion Design.
-Niina Hyry and Iines Jakovlev are a MA students from Contemporary Design.
+Niina Hyry and Iines Jakovlev are MA students from Contemporary Design.

 Raising awareness on animal based products